The Best Ways to Provide Clients with WordPress Training

 At some point during this training, someone’s likely to ask you about tracking the performance of their site.
 To that, you’ll say, “Google Analytics!”
 Now, unless you’re up for tackling the beast that is Google Analytics, I’d recommend staying away from the platform itself.
 Instead, just show your clients where to find the snapshot of their analytics from the dashboard.

-If you’re using a plugin like Google Analytics+, you can put it front and center for them to regularly reference.
+If you’re using a plugin like Beehive, you can put it front and center for them to regularly reference.
 It’s also a great way to continually motivate them without having to actively remind them to blog or update their site.

 9. Leave Reference Material